SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Related work

 This framework projects video frames to the latent space and employs RNN to predict the future latent states, seeing Fig.~\ref{fig:cmp_archi} (b).
 In general, they focus on modifying the LSTM and encoding-decoding modules.
 Spatio-Temporal video autoencoder~\cite{patraucean2015spatio} incorporates ConvLSTM and an optical flow predictor to capture changes over time.
 Conditional VRNN~\cite{castrejon2019improved} combines CNN encoder and RNN decoder in a variational generating framework.
 E3D-LSTM~\cite{e3dlstm} applies 3D convolution for encoding and decoding and integrates it into latent RNNs for obtaining motion-aware and short-term features.
 CrevNet~\cite{crevnet} proposes using CNN-based normalizing flow modules to encode and decode inputs for information-preserving feature transformations.
 PhyDNet~\cite{phydnet} models physical dynamics with CNN-based PhyCells.
-Recently, this framework has attracted considerable attention because the CNN encoder can extract decent and compressed features for accurate and efficient prediction.
+Recently, this framework has attracted considerable attention because the CNN encoder can extract compressed features for accurate and efficient prediction.
+FitVid~\cite{babaeizadeh2021fitvid} employs a conditional variational model, using LSTMs to predict hidden states in a probabilistic manner.
+STAM~\cite{chang2022stam} utilizes 3D convolutional layers in recurrent units to jointly learn high-level semantic features and low-level texture representations.
+STRPM~\cite{chang2022strpm} introduces Residual Predictive Memory (RPM), which focuses on modeling the spatiotemporal residuals between consecutive frames.
+Additionally, STRPM is trained with generative adversarial networks and incorporates a learned perceptual loss, improving the perceptual quality of the generated frames.

-\subsubsection{CNN-ViT-CNN}
+\subsection{CNN-ViT-CNN}